AhanaAcharya/Plant-Chatbot/README.md

 ## Features
 - Image recognition
 - AI-powered care recommendations
-- Built with Python, Streamlit, and OpenAI API
+- Built with Python, Streamlit, and Gemini API

 ## How to Run
 1. Clone the repo: